toke/dotfiles/README.md

 ### Vis config

-I started using git subtree in the vis config for plugins.
+I started using git subtree in the [vis][vis] config for plugins.
 I used the following approach:

 ```sh
 git remote add -f vis-surround https://gitserver/user/vis-surround.git
 git subtree add --prefix vis/.config/vis/plugins/vis-surround vis-surround master --squash
 ```

-Then I added the require lines in `visrc.lua`.
+Then I added the require lines in [visrc.lua](vis/.config/vis/visrc.lua).

 The command to update the sub-project at a later date becomes: